michaelrvano/autocomplete/README.md

 ##The options that can be passed into the function are as follows:

-callback: A function to run when a results has been clicked
+callback: A function to run when a result has been clicked/selected

 container_class: The class that will be used on the container element holding the results.
 Default is "results".